zuyeyang/cs144/writeups/check4.md

 Checkpoint 4 Writeup
 ====================

-My name: [your name here]
+My name: Benson Zu

-My SUNet ID: [your sunetid here]
+My SUNet ID: zuyeyang

 I collaborated with: [list sunetids here]

 I would like to thank/reward these classmates for their help: [list sunetids here]

-This checkpoint took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This checkpoint took me about [4] hours to do.
+I did not attend the lab session.

 Program Structure and Design of the NetworkInterface:
 []